 Watch this TedxTalk to see how this student changed her study habits with the Pomodoro method: https://www.youtube.com/watch?v=z7e7gtU3PHY

 Actively participate: Participating in online lectures and discussion forums will help you better understand the course materials and engage with your fellow classmates.
 Be sure to check the course website regularly so that you keep up with announcements and assignment due dates.
-Schedule check in times in your schedule and treat it as seriously as you would treat attending face to face classes.
+Schedule check in times in your schedule and treat it as seriously as you would treat attending face-to-face classes.
 Stay connected with fellow students.
 Make plans to study and discuss coursework using LMS chat functions, group meeting apps, or videoconferencing software.
 When in doubt, don’t assume – ASK QUESTIONS.
 Contact your professor using e-mail or send a message on Canvas.
 Ask questions and post your insights in online discussions.
-Make meaningful comments on your classmates’ posts, not just "I agree" or "That's good idea."
+Make meaningful comments on your classmates’ posts, not just "I agree" or "That's a good idea."
 Further the conversation.
 Online classes can be very passive, but you can make them more active through meaningful and energetic discussion.

 Watch this comprehensive video to learn how to make the most of online courses: https://www.youtube.com/watch?v=eF-Z1hJ67-Y